samanseifi/Tahoe/readme.md

 Now change all gcc, g++ and gfortran to gcc-4.6, g++-4.6 and gfortran-4.6.
 Now you are able to rebuild Tahoe by going to Tahoe subdirectory and build tahoe:

 <code> ./tahoe-manager init build</code>

+<B>Rebuilding in OS X</B>

+First you have to install GCC compilers.
+You can use fink in order to install the newest version of GCC.
+In order to make changes you need to edit the .tahoe_config file and address the proper compiler from the macro files.